marcotdd/a-game-of-blocks-ios/README.md

 # A Game Of Blocks - iOS Application

 A Game of Block is a new game designed and developed for iOS iPhone.
+It uses SwiftUI and MVVM pattern.

 ## Requirements